xmkhatshwa/crud-employee-rest-api/README.md

     - Enable Lombok processing on your IDE
     - Run the code
 - Testing
-  	- Download and Install Postman
+  	- Download and Install Postman or use Swagger as alternative on http://localhost:8081/docs

 ### API endpoints